 The Operator, Murfitts Industries Limited (MIL) is part of the European Tyre Enterprise Ltd (ETEL) Group who are an international tyre and automotive service, maintenance and repair business group that operate multiple retail brands including Kwik-Fit and Stapletons Tyre Services (STS).

-Given the link between these actors within the industry, the permit currently incorporates a Non-Waste Framework Directive to cover the movements of EoLT between ETEL Group; these are the majority of the movements on site, with the remainder covered under the existing Standard Rules permit.
-The variation will increase the annual throughput to 15,000 but the option to cover movement inter-group under the Non-Waste Framework Directive will be retained.
+The variation will increase the annual throughput to 15,000 but the option to cover movement inter-group under the Non-Waste Framework Directive currently utilised within the permit will be retained.